 Take A Walk

 While everyone knows that walking is good for your health, many people fail to take advantage of this activity due to boredom.
-However, if you join a walking club, you will have the opportunity to interact with other people who have the same interests as you.
+According to one company that provides Assisted Living in Pretoria, seniors who even moderately exercise have a much greater chance of staving off heart disease.
+If you join a walking club, you will have the opportunity to interact with other people who have the same interests as you.
 If the local Houston elder care walking group isn’t your cup of tea, meet up with a friend or two instead.

 Learn New Cooking Skills